Kyriosity/read-write/README+/pencraft/README+/essays/README+/punchcard.md

       <picture><img width="333px" alt="&nbsp;Please do not bend" src="../../../../_rsc/_img/signs/do_not_bend-vert_h200px.jpg" /></picture>
                   </td><td>

-Long after their decline the punching technology and its carton carrier still remained a coursework at my university.

-Till the supply of cards became extinct &thinsp;&mdash;&thinsp; I caught the last year of this legacy.
+Long after their decline, punching technology and its carton carrier remained coursework at my university. **Till** the supply of cards became extinct &thinsp;&mdash;&thinsp; I caught the last year of this legacy.

 ## The Task